-

 DRACULA: A TOY THEATRE - THE SETS AND COSTUMES OF THE BROADWAY PRODUCTION OF THE PLAY DESIGNED BY EDWARD GOREY - SIGNED BY THE ARTIST

 (GOREY, EDWARD).
 Gorey, Edward.
 New York: Charles Scribner's Sons, 1979.
 First Edition.
 Folio.
 Spiral-Bound in Slipcase.
 Theater Monograph.
 Very Good..
 42pp, 20 monochrome illustrations + cover.
 In a protective clear acetate dustwrapper.
 This is the book of construct-it-yourself miniature sets, characters, and costumes and created by Edward Gorey for the 1978 Broadway theatrical production of Bram Stoker's "Dracula" that premiered with Raul Julia in the title role.
 A bright, most handsome complete and uncut example of this delightful item additionally SIGNED "Edward Gorey" in the artist's calligraphic script in ink above his crossed-through printed name on the title page - as was his custom with this title - showing an unobtrusive margin of brownish discoloration along the lower edge of the inside rear cover and last few pages.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 027407

 -